runadock/docs/docs/GettingStarted.md

     * password: use the password you have received via email

 3. After successful log-in you will be guided to our Welcome site.
 Please check that you have already accepted our terms.
-4. Now you can start our runadock terminal.
+4. Now you can start our runadock.io terminal.
 Open the Containers site using the button "Create a container".
 5. To start a container you have to fill out the form:

     * source: https://github.com/runadock/dockerfiles/tree/master/itworks